monopole/snt/startCluster/minikube.md

  * Linux.
 It will also work on OSX with some modification (TODO: OS detection/branching)
  * Install [virtualbox] for use as minikube's vmdriver.
+ * Install [docker].
+Google for latest advice for your OS.

 minikube's flag `--vm-driver=none` provides access to all your local true cores, but it requires `sudo`.